 Does This Strategy Really Target A Competitor’s Facebook Fans?

 Facebook describes an interest as “People who have expressed an interest in or like pages related to” whatever specific interest you typed in.

 This is why targeting your competitor through an interest-based audience isn’t an exact formula.
 So how do we see how close interest-based competitor targeting is to the number of fans who have liked their page, the ultimate aim of a competitor campaign in Facebook?

-As an example, let’s use Southwest Airlines again.
+As an example, let’s use Alaska Airlines again.
 Below is a screenshot of their Facebook page and its likes (i.e. fans).

-Targeting competitors isn’t quite as clear-cut in Facebook as it is in AdWords and Bing, but it can be a useful strategy to test.
+Targeting competitors isn’t quite as clear-cut in Facebook as it is in Google Ads and Microsoft Ads, but it can be a useful strategy to test.
 Just remember to be very careful in what you type in as your target and monitor any performance to see whether it works for you.

 For more advanced Facebook strategies, check out these posts: